House of Leyen: History

-Erwein Otto Philipp Prince von der Leyen (1894–1970), died without male issue, but left his title and property to his grandson, Philipp-Erwein IV von Freyberg zu Eisenberg (born 1967), 7th Prince von der Leyen und zu Hohengeroldseck.
+Erwein Otto Philipp Prince von der Leyen (1894–1970), died without male issue, but left his title and property to his grandson, Baron (Freiherr) Philipp-Erwein IV von Freyberg zu Eisenberg (born 1967), 7th Prince von der Leyen und zu Hohengeroldseck.
 He will be succeeded by Wolfram, Hereditary Prince of Leyen and zu Hohengeroldseck (b.1990).
 Prince Philipp-Erwein IV the current head of the family is descended, amongst others, from Frederick II, Holy Roman Emperor, Vsevolod I of Kyiv, Hugh Capet, Eric the Victorious, Harold Godwinson, Pope Julius II and Pope Paul III.

+In August 2026, the reigning House of Liechtenstein announced the engagement of Prince Georg Antonius of Liechtenstein (born 1999), the second son of Hereditary Prince Alois of Liechtenstein, to Maria-Nives Princess von der Leyen und zu Hohengeroldseck (born 2001), daughter of Philipp Erwein.
+The wedding is scheduled to take place in late summer 2027.

 The members of the House of Leyen are entitled a formal style of Address using the predicate Serene Highness.
 Although German law no longer acknowledges or recognizes a status for noble houses or their titles per se, the government does allow for titles to be used in lieu of a surname.